-We conducted our audits in accordance with auditing standards generally accepted in the United States of America, the State Controller's Minimum Audit Requirements for California Special Districts, and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+Our responsibility is to express opinions on these financial statements based on our audit.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States or the minimum requirements prescribed by the State Controller's Office for special district audits.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.